Airbus tells EU hydrogen won't be widely used in planes before 2050

 In June last year, France announced an increase in funding for the CORAC aviation research body including 1.5 billion euros over three years for technology such as hydrogen, rescuing 500 out of 15,000 jobs threatened by an Airbus restructuring.

-The finance ministry listed five key targets for the investment including a successor to the workhorse A320, which it said would use hydrogen instead of today’s gas turbines and enter service between 2033 and 2035.
+In briefing notes, the finance ministry listed targets for investment including hydrogen as a primary energy source for a successor to the A320 that could enter service in 2033-2035.

 Industry officials have played down the prospect of a switch to hydrogen for the A320 family's replacement because of the aircraft's size and range, and infrastructure needed globally.
 Airbus says an A320 takes off or lands every 1.6 seconds.

-Airbus officials say the research will in any case seed disruptive technology likely to play a role in the next generation of airplanes.
+Airbus officials say the research will, in any event, seed disruptive technology likely to play a role in the next generation of airplanes.

+Airbus engineering chief Jean-Brice Dumont told the French AJPAE media association on Thursday that hydrogen was one of several paths towards the decarbonisation of aviation and it was too early to say in what part of the market it would be used.

+"We are potentially slicing up the market in a different way but it is far too early to talk about it," he said.

-As an interim step, Airbus and others have called for more widespread use of sustainable fuels in existing planes.
+As an interim step, Airbus and others have called for more use of sustainable aviation fuels (SAF) in existing planes.
+Airbus said on Thursday it would test-fly an A320 with 100% SAF by the end of this year.
+Current regulations allow a 50% mix.

 In February's presentation, Airbus displayed industry forecasts suggesting the A320's medium-haul category of 150-250 seats would be powered by sustainable aviation fuel (SAF) first, and "potentially some hydrogen" from 2050.